![]() |

 |

-* | 'Provisional Endorsement' by Hong Kong Institute of Speech Therapists, which is the highest endorsement level awarded for new speech therapy training programmes |
+* | 'Full Endorsement' by Hong Kong Institute of Speech Therapists |

-* | Graduates are eligible as members of Register of Speech Therapists accredited by Department of Health |
+* | Graduates are eligible as members of Speech Therapist in Accredited Register |

 Continuing Education Fund |